dwrrehman/programming_language/three_part_system/readme.md

 Although there are no functions in this language, the feature of user-definable macros allow for creating effectively "always inline" functions that behave mostly as functions would, allowing for library functionality.

+### Semantics of `at` and `emit` statements

+In this language, the bytes of the output executable are controllable directly be the user's program, similar to an assembler, or other very low level programming enviornment. this allows for the user to layout arrays and how they use memory precisely, as well as manage the references into memory at a lower level of control.

+The `at` instruction is used here, to often define the location of not a statement, but data which can be read or written by the program. this data can be technically included anywhere in the executable, however most of the time for executables meant for non-embedded enviornments, data must be readonly, and copied into runtime memory if you wish it to be writable.

+The `emit` statement allows one to computationally construct values which are to be emited to the executable. an interesting constraint which this instruction has, however, is that the computation needs to be compiletime known, specifically the value needs to be deduced by the constant-propagation phase of the optimizing compiler's backend. if this cannot be done, an error will be given.

 ### Semantics of `define` and `del` statements

 Although there is no concept of "scopes" in this language, The symbol tabel is able to be edited arbitrarily using the `define` and `del` statements, allowing for code such as the following: